petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 If you define all of your environments with Calkit, you will not even need to instruct your users on how to create them.

-### Allow reproducing everything with a single command
+### Run all processes with a single command

 This follows a similar principle as above:
 Avoid giving lists of steps to follow in the README, which is like a non-automated pipeline written in prose.
-Instead, automated it.
+Instead, automated it into one step.

 For example, you might have something like
 "to run the simulations...",